Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Related Work

 \subsection{Learnt Super-Resolution}

-The coding gains of SR-based VCE is heavily dependent on the efficiency of SR algorithm.
-In past few years, deep learning-based SR methods have shown great improvement to conventional handcrafted algorithms.
-For example, a single image SR network utilizing several modified residual blocks~\cite{He_2016_CVPR} was developed in \cite{Lim_2017_CVPR_Workshops}.
-Later, the channel attention mechanism was proposed in~\cite{Zhang_2018_ECCV} to further improve the performance of single image SR. Such single image SR methods were then extended to multi-frame SR by aggregating temporal information across neighbor frames.
-Shi {\it et al.}~\cite{Shi_2016_CVPR} first proposed a DNN-based multi-frame SR method, for which the optical flow was used to align adjacent frames for subsequent fusion.
-The performance of multi-frame SR was improved noticeably as reported in~\cite{Wang_2019_CVPR_Workshops} by applying a pyramid deformable convolution network~\cite{Zhu_2019_CVPR} and an attention based network to efficiently align spatiotemporal features across frames.
-These multi-frame SR methods had presented clear performance lead to single image SR methods by jointly exploiting the spatial and temporal correlations.
+The coding efficiency of re-sampling-based video coding is heavily dependent on the performance of super-resolution algorithm.
+In past few years, deep learning-based super-resolution methods have shown remarkable efficiency gains to conventional handcrafted algorithms.
+For example, a single-image super-resolution (SISR) network utilizing the residual block groups and the channel attention mechanism was developed in~\cite{Zhang_2018_ECCV}.
+Such SISR method was then extended in~\cite{Wang_2019_CVPR_Workshops} to use a pyramid deformable convolution network~\cite{Zhu_2019_CVPR} and an attention based network to efficiently align spatiotemporal features across frames for video super-resolution.
+This multi-frame super-resolution has presented clear performance lead to SISR methods by jointly exploiting the spatiotemporal correlations.
+Furthermore, reference-based super-resolution also attracted more attentions by which finer reference frame could be appropriately leveraged to help the super-resolution~\cite{cheng2020dual}.
+In~\cite{Zhang_2019_CVPR}, a texture transfer mechanism was studied to exchange multiscale features from the reference frame for performance improvement.
+In the meantime, notable transformer architecture was examined in \cite{Yang_2020_CVPR} with combined hard and soft attention mechanism to extract sufficient features from the reference to improve the reconstruction.